 Russia wanted Armenian forces to pull out of five, formerly Azerbaijani populated districts south and east of Nagorno Karabakh and be replaced by Russian peacekeepers, but Armenia’s former president Serzh Sargsyan resisted the push.

 This is what Belarus president Aleksandr Lukashenko told a press conference on December 14.
-In addition to Armenian forces giving up most of the security belt around Artsakh, Azerbaijan would accede to Moscow-led trade and security organizations.
+In addition to Armenian forces giving up most of the security belt around Artsakh, Azerbaijan would be able to accede to Moscow-led trade and security organizations.

 “This was at the CSTO meeting in Yerevan.
 I told Serzh [Sargsyan]: give these five districts [to Azerbaijan].
 These districts are empty, why not return them.
 I said this in front of Azerbaijanis.
 He said: no, we will not do that, we do not want that.
 I was surprised, since those districts are empty.
 [They are in fact sparsely populated, but not empty. – Ed.]
 This would be a first step.
 And then Azerbaijan and Armenia would be in CSTO and Eurasian Union.
 This was the condition under which Ilham [Aliyev] was ready to join these organizations.
 I don’t understand why did [Armenia] refuse?
 Russia guaranteed that there would never be a war there, if those districts were freed.”